 Keep in mind that holds are not available for flights departing within 21 days, and are excluded on select flight destinations.

 When booking with Cathay Pacific, you can place your ticket on hold for up to 72 hours before needing to finalize your purchase.
-You will need to pay a small deposit fee for this service, but the deposit is only charged for bookings not completed within the 72-hour hold window, so if you complete your payment before the hold expires you will not be charged.
+You will need to pay a small deposit fee for this service and the deposit is non-refundable.

 Keep in mind that holds are not available for flights departing within 7 days or on flight departures from India.